From Urbanomic / K-Pulp

 Distributed for Urbanomic

-A much-needed rectification of 1984 offers an all-you-can-eat quinoa buffet of wrongthink.
+A riotous new take on a classic fictional dystopia, with an all-you-can-eat quinoa buffet of wrongthink.

 With 2+2=5, George Orwell's flawed masterpiece finally receives a much-needed rectification, as Jake Chapman takes us on a bad trip into an atrocious alt-Eurasia—a nightmare utopia of 24/7 self-expression, mandatory wellbeing, yogic breathing, and promiscuous empathy.